Installing the SciPy Stack¶

 Scientific Python distributions¶

-- Pyzo: A free distribution based on Python 3 (see Note on Python 3) with the IEP editor.
-Supports Linux and Windows.
+- Pyzo: A free distribution based on Anaconda and the IEP interactive development environment.
+Supports Linux, Windows and Mac.

 Users on Linux can quickly install the necessary packages from repositories.